Skip to main content

 1.GetCountryInfo example

-You will get a first look at the Dovetail interface and the way no code integration works.
-You'll be able to "kick off" a flow, see the result, and familiarize yourself with the basic components and their functionality at each step of the flow.
+You will get a first look at the Dovetail interface and how no code integration works.
+You'll be able to initiate a flow, see the result, and familiarize yourself with the basic components and their functionality at each step of the flow.

 Flow description

 This example flow uses country ISO codes (Alpha-2) to get a Country's Capital and Name.
-It uses an open data source, you can find the full reference here.
+It uses an open API, you can find the full reference here.

 Using this Flow